 There are very few side effects.
 Minor swelling, redness, and bruising are the most common, but they do not last long.

+main Belotero page for more information.
 Prior to the injections, you do need to see Dr. Buckingham for a consultation to discuss your goals.
 Schedule your consultation with the Austin facial plastic surgeon by calling (512) 401-2500.